Malleshaiah-Lab/scGRID/README.md

 ### Input

 - Path to a trained GAT model (.pt)
-- A CSSGRN folder for the query dataset
+- A CTSGRN folder for the query dataset
 - Node feature tables for the query dataset

 ### Operations